Product Leader · AI Builder

 I'm a product leader with 12+ years building software across B2B SaaS, fintech, and payments.
 I started my career as a lawyer in Singapore, pivoted into marketing at a 30-person startup, and worked my way up through product marketing and product management at companies from early-stage to enterprise.

 Today I lead checkout and payments at Square — the flows that run every time a seller takes a payment on a Square terminal.
 I also build AI tools that make me better at my job.
-I've personally created 76 AI agent skills that automate everything from morning triage to writing PRDs to analyzing data, and I built amp-mem, a persistent memory system for AI agents.
+I've personally created 100 public AI agent skills that automate everything from morning triage to writing PRDs to analyzing data, and I built amp-mem, a persistent memory system for AI agents.

 thoughtsNotes on building with AI — what works, what doesn't, and what I've learned

-The leap comes from orchestration, durable context, and startup routines around the model, not just the model itself.
+ai-pm-osThe leap comes from orchestration, durable context, and startup routines around the model, not just the model itself.

 ai-pm-osA technical walkthrough of the launcher, the Chief of Staff planner, the public state layer, and resumable cmux workstreams.